eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 To write the test using `RuleTester`, import the class and your custom rule into the `enforce-foo-bar.test.js` file.

 The `RuleTester#run()` method tests the rule against valid and invalid test cases.
 If the rule fails to pass any of the test scenarios, this method throws an error.
-`RuleTester` requires that at least one valid and one invalid test scenarios be present.
+`RuleTester` requires that at least one valid and one invalid test scenario be present.

 ```javascript
 // enforce-foo-bar.test.js